Department of Psychology

 - Policy, planning and leadership for mental health

-Please note: This programme will not be offered in 2020.
+Please note: This programme will not necessarily be offered every year.

 The specific purpose of the MPhil programme is to facilitate the development of mental health-related leadership and capacity in Africa.